rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 __NOTE:__ The user critter can't be overridden when using Steal skill.

 ```
-Critter arg0 - the user critter (usually dude_obj)
+Critter arg0 - The user critter (usually dude_obj)
-Obj     arg1 - the target object/critter
+Obj     arg1 - The target object/critter
-int     arg2 - skill being used
+int     arg2 - Skill being used

-int     ret0 - a new critter to override the user critter.
+int     ret0 - A new critter to override the user critter.
 Pass -1 to cancel the skill use, pass 0 to skip this return value
-int     ret1 - pass 1 to allow the skill to be used in combat (only for dude_obj or critter being controlled by the player)
+int     ret1 - Pass 1 to allow the skill to be used in combat (only for dude_obj or critter being controlled by the player)
 ```

 -------------------------------------------